Shawn Kemp: Comeback attempts and retirement

 In April of the 2005–06 NBA season, Kemp's NBA comeback chances looked promising.
 The eventual Western Conference champion Dallas Mavericks considered adding Kemp to their roster in time for the NBA playoffs.
 Mavs' coach, and former Sonic teammate, Avery Johnson scheduled a personal workout to take place in Houston, where Kemp trained for several months.
 Kemp failed to appear because of undisclosed reasons.
 The two parties tried to reschedule a workout but the NBA refused to grant Dallas an injury exception (for a 16th player).
 Kemp did not get a second chance to join the Mavericks that season.

 In June 2006, three months after a drug arrest, the Denver Post reported that Kemp had slimmed down to the playing weight of his All-Star days and was determined to join an NBA team, possibly the Denver Nuggets, and finish his career "the right way."
 The Nuggets ultimately turned their attention away from Kemp, signing power forward Reggie Evans.
 Kemp drew some interest from the Chicago Bulls in September 2006, but missed his scheduled workout.

 During the half time of the SuperSonics' game on November 5, 2006, Kemp was announced as one of the 16 members of the SuperSonics' 40-year anniversary team.
 After having the longest ovation of all the players, Kemp said after the celebration that he would play with a team in Rome and was still considering a comeback to the NBA.
 Kemp, however, did not secure a position on an NBA roster during the 2006–07 season.

 On August 18, 2008, Kemp signed a one-year contract with Premiata Montegranaro of Italian League.
 Despite being almost 39, he was said to be in good shape.
 The Premiata deal came about due to the good relationship between Kemp and Roberto Carmenati, the new Team Director of Montegranaro.
 Kemp reported to the team, played in three preseason games, then returned to Houston to assess his home for damage from Hurricane Ike.
 Kemp and Premiata Montegranaro decided to part ways, and the contract was rescinded.

 After his active career he tried to bring basketball back to Seattle.
 Kemp bought a mansion in Seattle in 2003 for $2.4 million, the year he retired from the NBA.
-In 2008, he listed the property for sale in the real estate market at a value of $3.7 million.
+In 2008, he listed the property for $3.7 million.

+National team career

+Kemp played for the US national team in the 1994 FIBA World Championship in Toronto, where he won the gold medal and was named to the All-Tournament team along with teammates Shaquille O'Neal and Reggie Miller.
+For the tournament, he averaged 9.4 points on a 68.9% shooting along with 6.8 rebounds, including 14 points and 9 rebounds in the championship clinching game against Russia.